-Any forms of traditional art - from basketry to old time music, from beadwork and embroidery to ethnic dance and singing, from instrument building to traditional foodways - as carried on by members of Wisconsin's various cultural groups, are eligible.
+Any form of traditional art - from basketry to old time music, from beadwork and embroidery to ethnic dance and singing, from instrument building to traditional foodways - as carried on by members of Wisconsin's various cultural groups, is eligible.
 These cultural groups are communities that emerge from shared ethnicity, language, religion, occupation, recreational pursuit, or geographic region.
 Priority will be given to instruction in art forms that are in danger of being lost or that help to preserve an endangered language.
-Both the instructing artist and apprentice should be committed to preserving and advancing the art form.
+Both the instructing artist and apprentice should be committed to preserving and advancing the art form in their shared community.

 Maximum awards are $3,500 to the instructing artist or a fiscal receiver*.
 Successful applicants may use the apprenticeship award to help cover the costs of the instructing artist’s fee, the supplies and materials needed during the apprenticeship, and in some cases, travel expenses.

-Apprenticeships must involve traditional folk arts* that occur in a Wisconsin community* where they have value and a traditional place.
+Apprenticeships must involve traditional art forms* that occur in a Wisconsin community* where they have value and a traditional place.
 See a list of past and current awardees for examples of such art forms.

 Returning applicants are not eligible to apply if they have received an apprenticeship award for three consecutive years; they may reapply after waiting one year.
 First time applicants should have a conversation with WAB staff to discuss eligibility prior to applying.
 Contact: Kaitlyn Berle, Folk Arts Specialist, 608-266-8106.

-To be eligible, all applications must be submitted by the next deadline, March 23, 2018.
-Submit the electronic application, then print the PDF of the application, obtain all needed signatures, and mail for a postmark no later than the required deadline.
+To be eligible, all applications must be submitted by the March 2024 deadline.
 See the guidelines for details.

 Applications to the Folk Arts Apprenticeship Program will be evaluated on the following criteria:

-- demonstrated commitment and skill of the apprentice,
+- Demonstrated commitment and skill of the apprentice(s)

-- shared membership of the instructing artist and apprentice in a cultural community, and
+- Shared membership of the instructing artist and apprentice in a cultural community

-In addition, priority is given to instruction in art forms that are in danger of being lost or that help to preserve an endangered language.
+*Priority is given to apprenticeships that will help ensure the continuation of traditional art forms that are in danger of being lost or that help to preserve an endangered language.

-The instructing artist is the applicant; a fillable application is available for download from this website.
-The application will ask questions about the instructing artist, the apprentice artist(s), the art form, its connection to a cultural community, and the work plan.
-You will also be asked about your ideas for a final public presentation of the art created during the apprenticeship, a requirement of the program.
+The Mentor Artist is the applicant.
+To access the application, applicants must register and log-in to WAB's Online Application System.
+The application asks questions about the instructing artist, the apprentice artist(s), the art form, its connection to a cultural community, and the work plan.
+You will also be asked about your ideas for a final public presentation of the work created during the apprenticeship, a requirement of the program.
 You will also be asked to provide a budget for how you will spend the $3,500.

 Awards will be distributed to the instructing artist in two payments: $2,500 at the start of the apprenticeship and the remaining amount after the public project has been completed and the final report has been accepted by WAB.
-All funds go to the instructing artist only, none to the apprentice.
-For the upcoming fiscal year FY18, the apprenticeship and public presentation can occur during the period July 1, 2018 - May 31, 2019.
-The final report is due thirty days later, on June 30, 2019.
+All funds go to the Mentor Artist.
+For the current fiscal year (FY24), the apprenticeship and public presentation can occur during the period July 1, 2023 - May 31, 2024.
+The final report is due thirty days later, on June 30, 2024.

 *Community - Communities can be geographic places or groups with shared ethnicity, language, religion occupation, recreational pursuits, or regional affinities.